SumoLogic/sumologictoolbox/readme.md

 To Do:
 ======

-* Add "export to file" and "import to file" options for collectors/sources.

 * Implement content copying.

-* Improve time search time conversion to work on arbitrary fields (for instance a timeslice field not named "_timeslice"
+* Improve search results time conversion to work on arbitrary fields (for instance a timeslice field not named "_timeslice")

 * Add custom time formats for time conversion